+All textbooks are loaned by the College.
 All mathematics courses require a graphic display calculator.
-This costs about HK\$1,300 in Hong Kong.
-If you wish to buy one in advance, the brands approved by the IB for examination purposes are listed in the Mathematics section of the course selection notes.
-The College has a limited number of calculators for loan, allocated on a need's basis.
+The Mathematics Department uses the Texas Instruments TI-Nspire, which is priced at approximately HK\$1,300 in Hong Kong.
+If you would like to purchase one in advance, please feel free to do so.
+Please note that the College has a very limited number of calculators available for loan, and these will be allocated based on need.